Orduspor: History

-The Board of the Club wants to achieve this goal with a problem-free squad through implementing a corporate management structure and increasing the brand value of Orduspor.
-They also have other objectives such as developing talent at grassroots level, building a strong supply of talented young players for the first team, by introducing new amateur branches to integrate the team with the entire local community from primary school to university level, to create sustainable success with local and expatriate fans of Orduspor and to take the club beyond the Turkish border and lure it to Europe.

 Stadium

-19 Eylül Stadium receives its name from the visit of Mustafa Kemal Atatürk, the Founder of the Republic of Turkey, to Ordu on 19 September.
+19 Eylül Stadium receives its name from the visit of Mustafa Kemal Atatürk, the founder of the Republic of Turkey, to Ordu on 19 September.
 The stadium was built in our province by the General Directorate of Youth and Sports in accordance with the decree of the council of ministers for installing stadiums in several cities.
 The stadium is located at the center of the city and accommodates spectators by open and grand stands.
 North and South Goal Stands were built subsequently and the capacity of the stadium was expanded to 15.000 spectators.
 Currently, after the arrangements and mounting and lay out of seats, the stadium can accommodate 12,000 spectators.

 It is the home stadium of Orduspor.
 It features one protocol stand, two VIP stands, two grandstands, one disabled stand, visitors stand with a capacity of 760 spectators, two goal stands and a bleacher together with modern and compliant with TFF regulations and criteria two fully equipped medical services room, press room, study center, meeting room, and rooms designed to meet all requirements of home and visitor teams, representatives and referees.

 Rectangular shaped natural turf playing field is of size 68 meters x 105 meters.
 It is one of the best playing fields among the pitches of Bank Asya 1st League squads with its well-maintained turf and smooth and level soil surface.

 19 Eylül Stadium is leased by Ordu Sports Club for a period of 10 years.
 With the efforts of the Ordu Sports Club, perimeter advertising boards were installed which make a substantial contribution in increasing advertising revenues from our sponsors.
 With respect to the resolution taken for illuminating the stadium, studies have been commenced and the stadium will be upgraded to host night matches for the 2010–2011 season.